Sustainable Energy Engineering - Master's Programme

 Master's programme · 2 years · 120 credits

-The landscape of the energy industry is drastically changing throughout the world due to concern over global warming, push for using carbon neutral energy sources, geo-political problems connected to the fossil fuel sources and increasing demand for electricity.
+The landscape of the energy industry is drastically changing throughout the world due to concern over global warming, push for using non fossil energy sources, geo-political problems connected to the fossil fuel sources and an increased electrification of transport and industry.
 Strict regulations over the emissions from energy industry and new roadmaps for a fossil fuel free future are in place in many countries.
 Worldwide, companies, universities and research institutes are exploring new technologies and improving existing technologies to meet new demands and regulations.

-You will have some freedom to choose courses fitting your personal interest and can choose between four tracks, i.e., automotive, computational, electric power systems and space heating and cooling.
+Students have some freedom to choose courses fitting the personal interest and can choose between four tracks, i.e., automotive, computational, electric power systems and space heating and cooling.
 The programme features both theoretical and practical learning, as well as group assignments and presentations.
 In addition to courses, all of our students undertake a research project for their Master’s thesis.
-The project can be done either in cooperation with industry or be of an academic nature and can be carried out either locally or abroad.
+The project can be done either in cooperation with industry or be of more academic nature and can be carried out either locally or abroad.

 Currently, there are very big changes in the world's energy supply.

 The programme aims to develop future energy technology professionals by providing them with deep theoretical knowledge in combination with hands-on practical experience.
-The programme will prepare students and develop the necessary professional knowledge for a career in energy companies, authorities or consulting firms.
+The programme will prepare students and develop the necessary professional knowledge for a career in energy companies, authorities, consulting firms or academia.